aspose-pdf-cloud/aspose-pdf-cloud-android/sdk/docs/PdfApi.md

 <a name="deleteDocumentStamps"></a>
 # **deleteDocumentStamps**
-> AsposeResponse deleteDocumentStamps(name, storage, folder)
+> AsposeResponse deleteDocumentStamps(name, storage, folder, password)

 Delete all stamps from the document